-- " provide adequate tower separation to allow light penetration and air circulation and ensure impacts on amenity and privacy are minimised, particularly for residential buildings25 - " provide entrances to major buildings that are clearly defined, welcoming for all users including people with disabilities and sensitive to adjacent heritage places26 - " incorporate generous sub-tropical landscaping that is visible from the public realm or by building occupants on ground levels, roofs, balconies, terraces and edges of buildings - " activate edges of the core development, sleeving with other smaller scale uses or active frontage design, avoiding the creation of blank walls - minimise the number of driveways and seek to locate vehicular access, including service entries away from main pedestrian and cycle routes including the Bicentennial Bikeway, shared zone and mid-block pedestrian connections - " minimise the need for service vehicles - 25 Development should demonstrate consideration of the requirements, standards and guidance identified in the Medium and high rise buildings PDA guideline, as amended and replaced from time to time - 26 See Schedule 3: Heritage places
+- provide adequate tower separation to allow light penetration and air circulation and ensure impacts on amenity and privacy are minimised, particularly for residential buildings - provide entrances to buildings that are clearly defined, welcoming for all users including people with disabilities and sensitive to adjacent heritage places27 - incorporate generous sub-tropical landscaping that is visible from the public realm or by building occupants on ground levels, roofs, balconies, terraces and edges of buildings - activate edges of the core development, sleeving with other smaller scale uses or active frontage design, avoiding the creation of blank walls - activate the river front by providing environmentally-sensitive low scale tourism, retail and community related development directly adjacent to the Brisbane River, where this will complement the PDA as a tourism destination - " minimise the number of driveways and seek to locate vehicular access, including service entries away from main pedestrian and cycle routes including the Bicentennial Bikeway, shared zone and cross block links - " minimise the need for service vehicles to park, stop or queue on the public road network

-- to park, stop or queue on the public road network - incorporates lighting that reinforces the precinct's night-time presence - " ensure adequate visual and noise amenity, having regard to the impacts from the designated transport noise corridors27 and entertainment venues - " create an appropriate built form interface with existing and future public transport where identified - " where building over William Street: - " promote visual and natural light permeability - " maximise clearance from the ground plane - " minimise the footprint and visual impact - " provide an activated and public streetscape at the ground level and podia - " respect the relationship and interface with any adjoining heritage places28 and seek to minimise adverse impacts on the cultural heritage significance of the area.
+- incorporate lighting that reinforces the precinct's night-time presence - ensure adequate visual and noise amenity, having regard to the impact from designated transport noise corridors28 and entertainment venues - " promote diversity of the built form - consider the adaptability of buildings in building design to support use and activity changes over time - create an appropriate built form interface with existing and future public transport where confirmed - provide that streets are not built over with the exception of the core development over William Street in the location identified in Map 2 - where building over William Street in the location identified in Map 2: - " optimise visual and natural light permeability and ventilation - " preserve vehicle and pedestrian connectivity along William Street - 28 Development demonstrates practical conformance with the areas affected and the requirements, standards and guidance identified in the SPP and DA Mapping, as well as the Transport and Main Roads Traffic Noise Management: Code of Practice with respect to external road traffic noise levels, and the Queensland Development Code, Mandatory Part 4.4 'Buildings in a Transport Noise Corridors', each as amended or replaced from time to time.

+- provide for public accessibility at all times - provide a minimum 12 metre clearance from street level to maintain view corridors - " minimise the footprint and visual impact - provide an highly activated, inclusive and welcoming public streetscape at the ground level and podia - " respect the relationship and interface with any adjoining heritage places29 and seek to minimise adverse impacts on the cultural heritage significance of the area.